jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab8_Architectural Wizard and IP Catalog.md

 ## Architectural Wizard

 Some specialized and advanced architectural resources can efficiently be utilized when configured and instantiated properly instead of inferring them.
-Depending on the FPGA family being used, the number and types of such resources vary.
-In the Artix-7 family, clocking, SelectIO, soft error mitigation, and XADC resources are supported by the architectural wizard.
+The number and types of such resources vary depending on the FPGA family being used.
+In the Artix-7 family, clocking, SelectIO, soft error mitigation, and
+XADC resources are supported by the architectural wizard.
 These resources are accessed under the FPGA Features and Design folder of the IP Catalog tool.